-Despite all the gear that you appear to need these days with babies, this is one of the easiest stages to take your kids hiking.
+Despite all the gear you appear to need with babies, this is one of the easiest stages to take your kids hiking.

-If you are a new parent, that statement may come as a bit of a shock.
+If you are a new parent, that statement may come as a shock.

-With a child carrier backpack, you can set off pretty much as before, except of course for weather conditions.
+With a child carrier backpack, you can set off pretty much as before, except for weather conditions.
 Not too hot.
 Not too cold.
-And of course, make sure your little one is dressed appropriately.
+And, of course, make sure your little one is dressed appropriately.

 Hiking with Toddlers

-For small toddlers, you can still use the Child Carrier, but as they grow, the weight will become noticeable.
+You can still use the Child Carrier for small toddlers, but the weight will become noticeable as they grow.

-The exploring is essential and gets them used to being outside, as well as getting some exercise.
+Exploring is essential and gets them used to being outside and getting some exercise.

 Clothing - It's Important

-Just as the right gear can make a difference to adults, it can make it even more so with children, who can get cold quite easily (and too hot also).
+Just as the right gear can make a difference to adults, it can make it even more so with children, who can get cold easily (and too hot).

-You can pick up items from the high street, but just as with adult gear, you get what you pay for.
+You can pick up items from the high street, but you get what you pay for, just as with adult gear.
 Some brands, such as North Face, create child versions.
-If you are planning on doing a number of outdoor activities, it is worth investing in the right gear for them.
+If you plan on doing several outdoor activities, it is worth investing in the right gear for them.

 Hiking with Young Children

-Time of day and how tired they are can play a big factor here.
-Some walks we’ve been on they’ve walked miles without the “I’m tired”; other days it’s not far before the “I need a carry”.
+The time of day and their tiredness can play a big factor here.
+On some walks we've been on, they've walked miles without the 'I'm tired'; other days, it's not far before the 'I need a carry'.

-While they do get tired easily, a lot of it is psychological, and they haven’t yet learnt how to push on as adults do.
+While they get tired easily, a lot is psychological, and they haven't yet learnt how to push on as adults.

 - Make sure you go at their pace.
 If they want to explore something, make time to do so.

-- Have plenty of stops – if required.
-If they are happy carrying on, don’t force a stop – they may not get started again so easily.
+- Have plenty of stops - if required.
+If they are happily carrying on, don't force a stop - they may not get started again so easily.